Frequently Asked Questions

-We urge you to complete the FAFSA application after January 1.
+We urge you to complete the FAFSA application.
 All available awards will be considered to determine your maximum financial aid eligibility.
-Our office encourages all students to apply as soon as possible starting January 1 to be considered for funding that is limited.
+Our office encourages all students to apply as soon as possible starting in December to be considered for funding that is limited.

 Senior in High School or a Transfer Student Filing

 If you are in your senior year of high school or if you are a transfer student you are already eligible to apply.
 You do not have to be accepted at Murray State University to apply for aid.
 You will, of course, have to be enrolled in school before you actually receive your financial aid.

 Complete the FAFSA every year

 You must complete a new FAFSA or a Renewal FAFSA for each academic year.
 If you plan to attend summer sessions, a new Murray State financial aid application is required.
 However, if a FAFSA or a Renewal FAFSA for the academic year before the summer sessions is on file, you do not need to complete another FAFSA for the summer sessions beginning before July 1.

 Your family is considered your main source for your college education.
 One goal of the Student Financial Aid and Scholarship Offices is to compare the costs of attending Murray State with the financial contributions, if any, that will be made by you and/or your family.
 This is done by finding the difference between the total cost of attending school and your family's ability to help with the costs.
 The basis for determining need is the processed financial aid form.
 Financially independent students will file using their own income-assets information and that of their spouse, if applicable.
 Costs include room and meals, registration fees, books and supplies, personal expenses and travel.

 In determining your, your family’s, or your spouse’s capacity to help, the following are considered: